 Color subconsciously affects our moods, which in turn affects the actions that we take.
-In order to get the response that you are looking for from your customers, you need to choose colors that evoke the right mood in all of your branded content, from your website to your emails.
+In order to get the response that you are looking for from your customers, you need to choose the correct colors, from your website to your emails.
 Improve your company’s graphic design game by using these tips to pick the perfect color for any occasion!

 Energize and Stimulate